 Instead of using chemicals to keep the biting midges at bay, some people opt to use physical barriers such as rugs or fly masks.
-If a horse is being kept in the stable, a fly screen could also be used to prevent midges entering the stable.
+If the horses are being kept in horse shelters, fly screens could also be used to prevent midges entering the shelters.

 Midges are most active at dawn and dusk, so stabling your horse during these periods can also help!
 Using this technique with any other of these listed techniques can be quite effective.